dzsezer/growth_rates_from_counts/README.md

 # growth_rates_from_counts
-Code for a paper on growth-rate estimation from sequencing
+Code for a paper on growth-rate estimation from sequencing counts